cpplibv/libv/LIBV-TODO.md

 libv.ui.font: line 179 not just log but return default on error libv.ui: using FontSize = int16_t; -> enum class FontSize : int16_t {};
-libv.ui: flatten - flatten EventMouse to combat variant complexity
+libv.ui: flatten - flatten EventMouse to combat variant complexity libv.ui: signal-slot and event proxies, do not store a signal inside the component, use a member function event() to yield a proxy that has many signals | Couple of changes, global ContextEvent dispatcher, no proxy libv.ui: contextlessness libv.ui: events for input field

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: signal-slot and event proxies, do not store a signal inside the component, use a member function event() to yield a proxy that has many signals libv.ui: callback system for button (and other interactive component) aka: signal-slot
+libv.ui: events for button

+libv.ui: rename UnnamedTag_t to GenerateName_t
 libv.ui.property: hybrid reflection - dynamic

 properties / style